Into the Mud (RTM Chicago) (8/24-25/2024)

 As I have mentioned several times in the past, what was supposed to have been a “one and done” Triathlon in August 2015 grew into years of racing because of Dare2Tri.
 Without that meeting at the Shamrock Shuffle and Keri’s generous offer to attend their camp, I might not have had the opportunities to train and race throughout the country over the last 9 years!

-In that first camp, I showed up with very little; this year, I showed up with a lot of gear and bruises sustained from falling onto train tracks.
-At this time, that’s all I can or will say about that part.
+In that first camp, I showed up with very little; this year, I showed up with a lot of gear and some injuries.

 Like last year, Andrew was my guide.
 He knew about the injuries going into camp, which helped him to help me throughout it.

 During the afternoon, we were in the lake instead of inside in one of the pools as usual.
 I liked that change, and it was nice to have the extra space.
-During the swim, I had to stop several times to catch my breath — the ribs were an issue at times.
+During the swim, I had to stop several times to catch my breath as the injuries caused issues at times.

 Day 2 started in the lake again.
 Prior to getting in, Andrew helped to partially rebuild the swim tether, as we had been bumping into each other a lot the prior day.
 The swim on day 2 went a lot better, and I believe I only had to stop twice due to my ribs.